clightning4j/btcli4j/README.md

 (!! *FOR THE MOMENT* Compatible only with JDK13 because the library [JRPCLightning]() is under developing and is a static jar inside devlib directory!!)

 Java produces a jar and c-lightning needs a bash script to run it!
-The plugin compiles the plugin and makes the script with the command `./gradlew createRunnableScript`
+The gradle script compiles the plugin and generate a bash script with the command `./gradlew createRunnableScript`

-After the gradual process, you have the jar inside the `build/libs/qr-cli-all.jar` and the script `qr-cli-gen.sh` in the root directory of the project.
+After the gradual process, you have the jar inside the `build/libs/btcli4j-all.jar` and the script `btcli4j-gen.sh` in the root directory of the project.

 ### How bash script look like